1993 - Thug Life Original : Do U Love The Thug Life ?

 BONUS TRACKS

-• 1993/05/01.
-Recorded during the first Thug Life sessions over "Animosity" instrumental.
-After that they had also recorded "Lie 2 Kick It" over the same beat (cf. Do U Love The Thug Life ?).
+• Story.
+Recorded during the original Thug Life sessions over "Animosity" instrumental.
+After that they will also record "Lie 2 Kick It" over the same beat.
 Snoop will use the same sample in "Gz And Hustlas" supposedly produced by Dr. Dre...
-Did anyone copy the other ?
-Warren G had his last feature with Death Row in Doggystyle (published the 23th of November 93), and Daz alleged they produced most of the album (even if Dr. Dre arranged everything).
+Was it the beginning of the end between the cousins ?
+Warren G had his last feature with Death Row in Doggystyle (published the 23th of November 93), and Daz alleged they produced with Warren G most of the album (even if Dr. Dre arranged everything).
 Warren G will also not record again with 2Pac after that...

 • Samples :

-17. I Get Around (Battlecat Vocal Version) feat.
+17. I Get Around (Battlecat Remix Singing Vocals Instrumental) feat.
 Digital Underground / Shock G REMIXED DJ Battlecat

 • 1993/04/09.
-Released in I Get Around 12'' (the 10th of June 1993).
-This is a kind of instrumental with background vocals and many voices singing that are not in the Battlecat Remix.
+Released in I Get Around 12'' as "Vocal Version" (the 10th of June 1993), but this is a kind of instrumental with background vocals and many voices singing that are not in the Battlecat Remix.

 No comments: